bloodstiller/bloodstiller.com/content/Articles/ShadowCredentialsAttack.md

     ```

-### +Shadow Credentials Attack Process: Step by Step+ {#4c7bfe}
+### +Shadow Credentials Attack Process: Step by Step+: {#4c7bfe}

-#### 0. Pre-requisites for Performing the Shadow Credentials Attack:
+#### Pre-requisites for Performing the Shadow Credentials Attack: {#pre-requisites-for-performing-the-shadow-credentials-attack}

-- **Domain Functional Level**: Must be Windows Server 2016 or higher.
+**Domain Functional Level**: Must be Windows Server 2016 or higher.
-- ***Domain Controllers**:
+**Domain Controllers**:

 -   The target domain must have at least one Domain Controller running Windows Server 2016 or higher.
 -   The Domain Controller used in the attack must have its own certificate and private keys.
     -   This requires the organization to have Active Directory Certificate Services (AD CS) or a similar Public Key Infrastructure (PKI), such as a Certification Authority (CA).

-- **Attacker Permissions**:
+**Attacker Permissions**:

-  - The attacker needs control over an account with write access to the `msDs-KeyCredentialLink` attribute on the target user or computer account.
+1. The attacker starts with some level of access to the domain, typically with privileges to modify user attributes, e.g. `GenericAll`, `GenericWrite`
-#### 1. Initial Access {#1-dot-initial-access}
+2. The attacker needs control over an account with write access to the `msDs-KeyCredentialLink` attribute on the target user or computer account, this can be inherited via the above permissions.

-The attacker starts with some level of access to the domain, typically with privileges to modify user attributes.
+#### Shadow Credentials Attack From A Windows Host: {#shadow-credentials-attack-from-a-windows-host}

-#### 2. Whisker Execution {#2-dot-whisker-execution}
+##### 1. Whisker Execution: {#1-dot-whisker-execution}

 The attacker uses Whisker to add a new "shadow credential" to the target account: